tannerbohn/tannerbohn.github.io/linksaver.markdown

 - As it turned out, the satiated group requested fewer binder clips than the hungry group.
 Once again, those who were hungry wanted more stuff

-- Despite taking more, the hungry people didnt rate the clips higher than those people who werent hungry.
+- Despite taking more, the hungry people didn’t rate the clips higher than those people who weren’t hungry.

 ___